AdedamolaXL/web3-community-outreach/README.md

  * If the value does go up by 20% >> they split the difference in which A wins out.

 NfTs loan collaterization suggests making use of NFTs with a superior or equal value as collateral to the borrowed funds.
 There will always be pratical scenarios in which a borrower may possess insufficient capital but a superior asset base or collection which they should be able to leverage in DEFI.
 Of the two digital arts possess easier liquidity conversion value than traditional artworks.
 However traditional artworks will often have a more stable value.
 The utility therein means a borrower can use digital arts as NFT loan collateral in fast-pace market conditions where they can get into consistent short posistions of betting against marketplace behaviour.
 This method has a taste of NFT flipping to it in character which will be infinetely attractive to degens.

 Alternatively using traditional artworks as collateral is useful for long-range market conditions which may require a bit more foresight and planning, which is particularly useful for those who are borrowing to carry out specific capital-intensive projects like DAO launching.
 Currently Tezfin collects loan in fungible tokens, however it will be interesting if this can be extended to non-fungible tokens as well to widen the market base and encourage more utilization

 #### Loyalty Programs
 The loyalty program is designed to reward members participation in the community particularly in tmarketplace phase where their benefits can accrue and be redeemed the most.
 This does two things, it retains existing members and incentivize them to be more active in the community while also attracting prospective new members to the cause.

 **Problem Statement**: How to reward customers effectively?

-**Solutions**:

-* Loyalties Program
- Some popular incentives that can be applied to the art community include:
+**Solutions**: Some popular incentives that can be applied to the art community include:
   * advance notice of/early access to new products
   * early access to sales
   * free merchandise or enhanced services